-For some of us this weekend in not just any Bank Holiday weekend, it’s the Dublin City Marathon Weekend.
+For some of us, this weekend is not just any Bank Holiday weekend, it’s the Dublin City Marathon Weekend.
 Over 14,000 people will be lining up to compete in or complete the 26.2 mile race.
 Having spent many many hours and many many miles training for the event, below are some reflections on how lessons learned here can be applied in the work environment:

 - Set a clear, stretching but achievable goal